-Maybe your child is showing interest in building but isn’t quite ready for grown-up wooden building blocks?
-This toy could be one to consider.
+Maybe your child is showing an interest in building but isn’t quite ready for grown-up wooden building blocks.
+This toy is a good one to consider.

-Your child might be kept busy for a while, building towers with matching or mismatching colors, fine-tuning important motor skills.
-With this toy, when it comes to creativity, the sky’s the limit.
+Your child might be kept busy for a while, building towers with matching or mismatching colors and fine-tuning essential motor skills.
+With this toy, the sky’s the limit when it comes to creativity.
 This classic option stands the test of time.

 Best Educational Toy for Older Toddlers

-Maybe your toddler has graduated from the plastic option and you’re looking for something more complex?
-This popular toy introduces older toddlers to construction and engineering.
-You shouldn’t have to upgrade this toy anytime soon as it will keep them entertained for a few years down the line.
+If your toddler has graduated from the plastic block option and is ready for something more complex, this popular toy will introduce them to construction and engineering.
+You shouldn’t have to upgrade this toy anytime soon, as it will keep them entertained for a few years down the line.

 The 60 solid wood blocks teach your child patience and coordination.
-Blocks can be precisely stacked up one on top of the other, encouraging creativity, and developing motor and problem-solving skills.
+Your child can stack the blocks precisely on top of each other, encouraging creativity and developing motor and problem-solving skills.

 The best reward after the hard work?
 Knocking them down before putting them all away.
-An included wooden box allows easy storage and makes sure no block gets lost before any upcoming playdates.
+An included wooden box allows easy storage and ensures no block gets lost before any upcoming playdates.

 Best Interactive Book

 Teaching your child fine motor skills, the six thick pages are easy to turn.
-Sensory and language skills are being developed through colorful piano keys, flashing lights, 40 different songs, and phrases.
+Sensory and language skills will be developed through colorful piano keys, flashing lights, and 40 different songs, sounds, and phrases.

-This book comes with volume control for quiet time, or when you’re on the go.
-It’s also made of sturdy plastic material, which will be able to withstand throws and rough use during exciting moments.
+As fun as this noisy book is, we love that it comes with volume control for quiet time or when you’re on the go.
+It’s also made of sturdy plastic material, which can withstand throws and rough use during exciting moments.

 Educational Train Time

 This choo-choo train is great for kids aged 18 months to 3 years.
-It can be pushed and pulled with ease.
+Toddlers can push and pull it easily.
 As your child grows, the 23 pieces can be assembled and disassembled, becoming one of the first construction toys your child might own.

-Two Lego Duplo characters and a kitty will enhance your child’s imagination and aid in storytelling.
-Conceived with your child’s safety in mind, the size of the bricks is perfect for small hands to grab and play with.
+Two Lego Duplo characters and a kitty will enhance your child’s imagination and aid storytelling.
+Conceived with your child’s safety in mind, the brick size is perfect for small hands to grab and play with.

 My First Laptop

-Suitable for both little girls and boys — 2-year-olds and over — the LeapFrog laptop comes in a green and pink version.
-The side handle makes it easy to carry around when work needs to be done.
-Just like mom and dad.
+This LeapFrog “Leaptop” is suitable for little girls and boys who are 2 years old and over.
+It comes in a green and pink version.
+The side handle makes it easy to carry around when work needs to be done — just like mom and dad do.

-This toy is ideal for role play and imitating busy parents working on their laptop.
+This toy is ideal for role play and imitating busy parents working on their laptops.
 The large screen is easy to read and has four different modes.
-From alphabet learning to games and music — even a pretend emailing function.
+It includes alphabet learning, games and music, and even a pretend emailing function.
 This toy has a lot to teach.

-To make it even more personalized, the Leaptop can be customized with your little one’s name, to teach them how to spell.
+To make it even more personalized, you can customize the Leaptop with your little one’s name to teach them how to spell.

 Alphabet Learning Toy

-When in need, the magnetic frog bus helps your child identify the different magnetic letters.
+When in need, the magnetic frog bus helps your child identify the letters.
 Simply place the letter inside the bus and press the music key.
-The friendly bus will then pronounce the letter, and say a word associated with it.
+The friendly bus will then pronounce the letter and say a word associated with it.

-To complete the learning process, the magnetic frog bus can even sing the alphabet song, encouraging your tot to join.
+To complete the learning process, the magnetic frog bus sings the alphabet song, among other songs, encouraging your tot to join.

 A Colorful Matching Set

-Toddlers will do just like mom and dad, cracking and splitting eggs into two parts.
-Each egg reveals a different color and contains different matching holes and pins to put them back together.
+Toddlers can mimic mom and dad, cracking and splitting eggs into two parts.
+Each egg reveals a different color and contains matching holes and pins to put them back together.

-This set doesn’t only teach colors and role play, it also educates them on matching colors and numbers, while improving their dexterity.
+This set teaches colors and role play and educates kids on matching colors and numbers while improving their dexterity.
 It comes in a sturdy plastic case to put the eggs away when the fun is over.